 Meeting growing demand for carbon capture solutions

-On 18 January 2021 Hitachi Zosen Inova (HZI) and Aker Carbon Capture (ACC) signed a Memorandum of Understanding (MoU) to explore ways of accelerating carbon capture in the Energy from Waste (EfW) industry in Europe.
+On 18 January 2021 Hitachi Zosen Inova (HZI) and Aker Carbon Capture (ACC) signed a Memorandum of Understanding (MoU) to explore ways of accelerating carbon capture in the Waste to Energy (WtE) industry in Europe.

-“Working with HZI has the potential to accelerate the implementation of carbon capture solutions in the EfW industry, reducing millions of tonnes of CO2,” says Valborg Lundegaard, CEO of Aker Carbon Capture.
-“The capabilities of Hitachi Zosen Inova and Aker Carbon Capture are complementary, and together we will create a unique offering for EfW companies across Europe.”
+“Working with HZI has the potential to accelerate the implementation of carbon capture solutions in the WtE industry, reducing millions of tonnes of CO2,” says Valborg Lundegaard, CEO of Aker Carbon Capture.
+“The capabilities of Hitachi Zosen Inova and Aker Carbon Capture are complementary, and together we will create a unique offering for WtE companies across Europe.”

-“As a leading technology designer and provider in the area of Energy from Waste, we believe that a joint approach with Aker Carbon Capture, who have a tested and environmentally friendly technology solution, is a strong value proposition,” says HZI CEO Bruno-Frédéric Baudouin.
+“As a leading technology designer and provider in the area of Waste to Energy, we believe that a joint approach with Aker Carbon Capture, who have a tested and environmentally friendly technology solution, is a strong value proposition,” says HZI CEO Bruno-Frédéric Baudouin.